Celery Salad with Parmigiano-Reggiano + Walnuts

 Ingredients

-- 1/2 cup Parmigiano-Reggiano, shaved {see notes}
+• 1/2 cup Parmigiano-Reggiano shaved {see notes}

-- 1/3 cup raw walnuts, chopped {see notes)
+• 1/3 cup raw walnuts chopped {see notes}

-- 3 tablespoons olive oil
+• 3 tablespoons extra virgin olive oil

-- 1 tablespoon red wine vinegar
+• 1 tablespoon red wine vinegar

-- sea salt, to taste
+• sea salt to taste

-- black pepper, to taste
+• black pepper to taste

-Taste and season with more salt and pepper if necessary.
+• Taste and season with salt and pepper if desired.

-Recipe Notes
+Notes

 Parmigiano-Reggiano is a hard, salty unpasteurized cow's milk cheese exclusively from the Emilia-Romanga region of Italy.
 The word, Parmesan is often used generically for various simulations of this cheese.
 You can use Parmigiano-Reggiano, Parmesan or Pecorino Romano interchangeably in this recipe.